Sbk3824/Spam-Detector/README.md

-# SMS-Message-Spam-Detector
+# Spam-Detector
-A simple Flask API to detect spam or ham using Python and sklearn
+A  Flask API to detect spam messages using Python and sklearn